Ian Kolaja, PhD

-Ian Kolaja is a research engineer working at the intersection of reactor physics, computational modeling, and data-driven methods.
-He earned his PhD in Nuclear Engineering from UC Berkeley, with a designated emphasis in Computational and Data Science and Engineering.
-He also completed his undergraduate degree at Berkeley after transferring from Fullerton College.
+Ian Kolaja is a machine learning engineer and researcher working at the intersection of ML systems, scientific computing, and AI-integrated tooling.
+He earned his PhD in Nuclear Engineering from UC Berkeley, with a designated emphasis in Computational and Data Science and Engineering, and also completed his undergraduate degree at Berkeley after transferring from Fullerton College.
 Ian is a strong advocate for transfer students and for those impacted by the foster youth system.

 Ian's dissertation will be available on ProQuest on September 30th, 2026.